dotse/tls-fed-auth/tls-fed-auth.md

 ## Terminology

 -   **Federation**: A trusted network of entities that adhere to common security policies and standards,using FedTLS for secure communication.
+-   **Federation Member**: An entity that has been approved to join the federation and can leverage FedTLS for secure communication with other members.
+-   **Federation Operator**: The entity responsible for the overall operation and management of the federation, including managing the federation metadata, enforcing security policies, and onboarding new members.
 -   **Federation Metadata**: A cryptographically signed document containing critical information about all entities within the federation.
+-   **Metadata Repository**: A centralized repository storing information about all entities within the federation.
 -   **Member Metadata**: Information about entities associated with a specific member within the federation.
--   **Metadata Repository**: A centralized repository storing information about all entities within the federation.
--   **Federation Member**: An entity that has been approved to join the federation and can leverage FedTLS for secure communication with other members.
--   **Federation Operator**: The entity responsible for the overall operation and management of the federation, including managing the federation metadata, enforcing security policies, and onboarding new members.
 -   **Member Vetting**: The process of verifying and approving applicants to join the federation, ensuring they meet security and trustworthiness requirements.
 -   **Trust Anchor**: The federation's root of trust is established by the federation metadata signing key, which verifies the federation metadata and allows participants to confidently rely on the information it contains.

-# Federation Chain of Trust
+# Trust Model

+The FedTLS framework operates on a trust model that is central to its design and functionality.
+This section outlines the key components of this trust model and its implications for federation members and the federation operator.

+## Role of the Federation Operator

+The federation operator plays a critical role in the FedTLS framework.
+This entity is responsible for:

+-   Managing the central trust anchor, which is used to establish trust across different domains within the federation.
+-   Vetting federation members to ensure they meet the required standards and policies.
+-   Maintaining and securing the federation metadata, which includes public key pins [@!RFC7469], issuer certificates, and other essential information.

+Therefore, federation members must place full trust in the federation operator's integrity.
+The security and reliability of the entire federation depend on the integrity and competence of this central authority.

+## Federation Members' Responsibilities

+Federation members share the responsibility of maintaining trust and security within the federation.
+Their responsibilities include:

+-   Adhering to the federation's security policies and procedures.
+-   Ensuring the accuracy and timeliness of their metadata submissions.
+-   Cooperating with the federation operator's vetting and security measures.

+By fulfilling these responsibilities, federation members help sustain the overall trust framework that enables secure and reliable communication within the federation.
 Federation members submit member metadata to the federation.
 Both the authenticity of the submitted member metadata and the submitting member need to be ensured by the federation.

+## Trust Framework

+Each federation operates within a trust framework that encompasses its own security policies and procedures.
+This framework is designed to ensure the integrity, authenticity, and confidentiality of communications within the federation.
+Key components of this framework include:

+-   Public key pinning [@!RFC7469] and preloading to thwart man-in-the-middle attacks by ensuring validated certificates.
+-   Regular updates and verification of federation metadata to prevent the use of outdated or compromised information.

 The federation operator aggregates, signs, and publishes the federation metadata, which combines all members' member metadata along with additional federation-specific information.
 By placing trust in the federation and its associated signing key, federation members trust the information contained within the federation metadata.

 The trust anchor for the federation is established through the federation's signing key, a critical component requiring secure distribution and verification.
-To achieve this, the federation's signing key is distributed using a JSON Web Key Set (JWKS) [@RFC7517], providing a flexible framework for exposing multiple keys including the signing key and keys for rollover.
+To achieve this, the federation's signing key is distributed using a JSON Web Key Set (JWKS) [@!RFC7517], providing a flexible framework for exposing multiple keys, including the signing key and keys for rollover.
 This structured approach ensures members can readily access the necessary keys for verification purposes.

-An additional layer of security is introduced through thumbprint verification [@RFC7638], where federation members can independently verify the key's authenticity.
+An additional layer of security is introduced through thumbprint verification [@!RFC7638], where federation members can independently verify the key's authenticity.
 This involves comparing the calculated cryptographic thumbprint of the key with a trusted value, ensuring its integrity.
 Importantly, this verification process can be conducted through channels separate from the JWKS itself, enhancing security by eliminating reliance on a single distribution mechanism.

+This trust framework is essential for enabling seamless and secure interoperability across different trust domains within the federation.

 # Metadata Repository